What is the Biodiversity Crisis?

 There’s still time to stop one million of the planet’s plants and animals from vanishing forever — but not very much.

-Scientists predict that on our current trajectory of habitat loss and global warming, between one third and one half of all species will face extinction by the end of this century.
+Scientists predict that on our current trajectory of habitat loss and global warming, nearly 40% of all species will face extinction by the end of this century.
 Their disappearance will upend ecosystems and destabilize human civilization.

 To sustain the earth’s biodiversity, we’ll need new protections and better enforcement of the existing ones.
 We have about a decade to achieve urgent, transformative change.

 Earthjustice is working on multiple fronts to give the earth’s species a fighting chance.
-Drew Caputo, Vice President of Litigation for Lands, Wildlife, and Oceans at Earthjustice, breaks down what’s causing species to die off, what it means for the planet, and how we can use the power of the law to save them.
+Learn what’s causing species to die off, what it means for the planet, and how we can use the power of the law to save them.

 Why is biodiversity loss a very bad thing for humans and the planet?